 Another challenge that undermines media's role in oversighting parliament is the fact that media owners are often political leaders or business men/women with close relations with political leaders.
 Journalists noted many instances where stories are not published because of the interests of the media owners.
-Also, the reliance of media on advertisements from government often results in some media stories being "killed" in efforts to sustain income coming from government advertisements.
+Also, the reliance of media on advertisements from aovernment often results in some media stories being "killed" in efforts to sustain income coming from government advertisements.

 One of the 25 journalists from different media houses in Malawi who cover parliament discusses some of the issues and challenges journalists face in nurturing information sources in parliament during a capacity development workshop epsis is the second biggest cause of death in the world and the leading cause of preventable death.
+Globally, there are an estimated 30 million cases of sepsis each year, with over 7 million ending in death.
+Of these deaths, at least 2 million are estimated to occur in Africa.
+Despite being a major killer, sepsis remains largely unknown by the general public and health care workers, and is under-prioritised by policy-makers.
+Experts in Africa identify three inter-related problems in confronting sepsis on the continent.